mfilipav/auto-diagnosis/README.md

                             cuda:gpu
     ```

-1. You can adjust the hyperparameters by editing `constants.py`
+1. You can adjust the system paths (data, models, model outputs and logging) and hyperparameters by editing `constants.py`
 1. Run embedding classification (it takes approximately 6 hours on GPU):

     ```console